 - 2 cups dried brown or green lentils

-- Add the onion and sausage and cook, breaking the sausage into small pieces with a spatula or a wooden spoon, until the sausage is barely pink, about 5 minutes.
+- Add the onion, sausage and garlic.
+Saute, breaking the sausage into small pieces with a spatula or a wooden spoon, until the sausage is barely pink, about 5 minutes.
 Be careful that the sausage doesn't stick or burn to the pot.

 - When the cooking time is done, let the pressure release naturally for at least five minutes before turning the steam valve to venting.
 If you turn it sooner than five minutes, some of the soup might splatter up out of the valve, which is a bit messy.

 - Add salt and pepper to taste.
 Garnish with herbs.

 If you want the lentils to be very soft, then cook the soup for 18 minutes.
 Cooking the lentils for 18 minutes gives the soup a creamier consistency.

 You can use a different type of sausage, but make sure to use raw ground sausage, or even just raw, ground meat.
 Pre-cooked, sliced sausage won't work because it will overcook in the pressure cooker and it won't add flavor to the soup.

 Keywords: lentil and sausage soup, sausage and lentil soup, Instant Pot lentil soup